Atlas (computer): Extracode

 One feature of the Atlas was "Extracode", a technique that allowed complex instructions to be implemented in software.
 Dedicated hardware expedited entry to and return from the extracode routine and operand access; also, the code of the extracode routines was stored in ROM, which could be accessed faster than the core store.

 The uppermost ten bits of a 48-bit Atlas machine instruction were the operation code.
 If the most significant bit was set to zero, this was an ordinary machine instruction executed directly by the hardware.
 If the uppermost bit was set to one, this was an Extracode and was implemented as a special kind of subroutine jump to a location in the fixed store (ROM), its address being determined by the other nine bits.
 About 250 extracodes were implemented, of the 512 possible.

 Extracodes were what would be called software interrupts or traps today.
 They were used to call mathematical procedures which would have been too inefficient to implement in hardware, for example sine, logarithm, and square root.
 But about half of the codes were designated as Supervisor functions, which invoked operating system procedures.
 Typical examples would be "Print the specified character on the specified stream" or "Read a block of 512 words from logical tape N".
 Extracodes were the only means by which a program could communicate with the Supervisor.
 Other UK machines of the era, such as the Ferranti Orion, had similar mechanisms for calling on the services of their operating systems.

 Software

 Atlas pioneered many software concepts still in common use today, including the Atlas Supervisor, "considered by many to be the first recognisable modern operating system".

 One of the first high-level languages available on Atlas was named Atlas Autocode, which was contemporary to Algol 60 and created specifically to address what Tony Brooker perceived to be some defects in Algol 60.
 The Atlas did however support Algol 60, as well as Fortran and COBOL, and ABL (Atlas Basic Language, a symbolic input language close to machine language).
 Being a university computer it was patronised by a large number of the student population, who had access to a protected machine code development environment.

-Several of the compilers were written using the Compiler Compiler, considered to be the first of its type.
+Several of the compilers were written using the Brooker Morris Compiler Compiler (BMCC), considered to be the first of its type.